Skip to main content

 Lisa Martell banding a saw-whet owl

-Lisa joined Ontario Nature in May 2021.
-She is a graduate of Fleming College’s fish and wildlife technician program.
-Lisa’s enthusiasm for nature and wildlife started when she interned at the Toronto Wildlife Centre in high school and went on to volunteer as a wildlife rehabilitator in places as far as Perth, Australia and Edmonton, Alberta.
+Lisa is a graduate of Fleming College’s fish and wildlife technician program.
+Her enthusiasm for nature and wildlife started when she interned at the Toronto Wildlife Centre in high school and went on to volunteer as a wildlife rehabilitator in places as far as Perth, Australia and Edmonton, Alberta.
 Her true passion for ornithology emerged through her experience with the Prince Edward Point Bird Observatory as the assistant bander and later volunteering as the secretary on the board of directors.
 In her spare time, she likes to cozy up to a new crochet project or book as well as explore nature with her husband and dog.

 Kamran Minai (he/him) – Administrative Coordinator